dtseiler/tutorial-documentation/docs/k3sup-ha.md

 ssh-copy-id dmistry@192.168.1.25
 ```

-Next we deploy a k3s sever node to the first node
+Next we deploy a k3s server node to the first node

 ``` shell linenums="1"
 k3sup install --ip 192.168.1.21 \